ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 A diverse set of nodes is important for Ethereum’s health, security and operational resiliency.

 - They provide access to blockchain data for lightweight clients that depend on it.
 In high peaks of usage, there need to be enough full nodes to help light nodes sync.
 Light nodes don't store the whole blockchain, instead they verify data via the [state roots in block headers](/developers/docs/blocks/#block-anatomy).
 They can request more information from blocks if they need it.
-- Full nodes enforce the proof-of-work consensus rules so they can’t be tricked into accepting blocks that don't follow them.
+- Full nodes enforce the consensus rules so they won't accepting blocks that don't follow them.
 This provides extra security in the network because if all the nodes were light nodes, which don't do full verification, block producers could attack the network and, for example, create blocks with higher rewards.

 If you run a full node, the whole Ethereum network benefits from it.